DevExpress/devextreme-documentation/api-reference/10 UI Widgets/DataExpressionMixin/1 Configuration/items/items.md

 - Objects with fields described in this section
 - Objects with any other fields.
 In this case, specify the [itemTemplate](/api-reference/10%20UI%20Widgets/DataExpressionMixin/1%20Configuration/itemTemplate.md '{basewidgetpath}/Configuration/#itemTemplate').

-If you need to update the widget items, reassign the entire **items** array as shown in the following example:
+If you need to update the UI component items, reassign the entire **items** array as shown in the following example:

     <!--JavaScript-->
     {widgetName}Instance.option('items', newItems);